MicrosoftDocs/learn/learn-pr/azure/azure-well-architected-cost-optimization/includes/2-develop-cloud-operating-model.md

 A cloud operating model enables your organization to have a structured set of tools and processes to deliver successful and cost effective solutions on Azure.
+It helps you

 ## Plan

+Establishing clear business outcomes, a clearly defined digital estate plan, and well-understood adoption backlogs.

 Capture requirements
 Define workloads